corda/corda/docs/source/confidential-identities-hsm.rst

 	:header: "Attribute", "Type", "Required", "Description"

 	"mode", "String", "Yes", "Defines the mode of operation, valid values are: ``WRAPPED`` or ``DEGRADED_WRAPPED``."
-	"createDuringStartup", "String", "No", "Indicates whether the wrapping key must be created during the node startup, whether it will be created externally, or whether it should be created at startup only if it is missing.
-The valid values are: ``YES``, ``NO``, ``ONLY_IF_MISSING``.
-The default value is ``YES``."
 	"masterKeyAlias", "String", "No", "Defines an alias for the wrapping key.
 The default value is ``wrapping-key-alias``."
 	"cryptoServiceConfiguration", "N/A", "Yes", "Contains the ``cryptoServiceName`` and ``cryptoServiceConf`` attributes."
 	"cryptoServiceName", "String", "Yes", "Defines the type of HSM.
 Valid values can be found in the `HSM documentation <./cryptoservice-configuration.html>`_."